DANCE-Lab/DANCE-Wiki/docs/fnirs_protocols/short_distance_channel_protocol.md

 ## Videos
 - Need some in-depth background on Short Distance Channels?
 Check out [The need for, use of, and analysis of Short Distance Channels](https://www.youtube.com/watch?v=p-nXI_x7SlU)
+- Want to learn how we set up fNIRS Short Distance Channels and the accelerometer in-lab?
+Watch this [overview of SDC and accelerometer placement](https://youtu.be/RAFNZ1bkLWs)

 ## DANCE Short Distance Channel Procedure